Degenesis: System

 The revamped Katharsys game system uses a d6 pool system where players roll a number of d6 equal to the sum of the relevant Attribute and the specific Skill, plus or minus circumstantial modifiers.
-Character's stats consist of 6 primary attributes and each one of these has six specific skills.
+Character's stats consist of 6 primary attributes - Body, Agility, Charisma, Intellect, Psyche, and Instinct - and each one of these has six specific skills.
 Primal and Focus, Faith and Willpower, Secondary stats and backgrounds.

 Free To Play

 In April 2020 a revamped website and business model was announced, with all PDFs of the game's publications being available for free download indefinitely.

-A donation system was set up for fans to support the game via one-time or monthly subscriptions, and physical media, including the aforemented books in print and other merchandise, are still available for purchase.
+A donation system was set up for fans to support the game via one-time or monthly subscriptions, and physical media, including the aforementioned books in print and other merchandise, are still available for purchase.

 The website is the nexus for the game and under the new model it is updated regularly with new content that expands upon the lore of degenesis in the form of short stories, art, and character entries, among other types of media.

 The Free To Play experiment failed to boost sales in any meaningful way.
-On October 22, 2021, the product line was brought to an end and discontinued.
+On October 22, 2021, the product line was brought to an end, and the project is no longer in active development.
+However, the community still makes active contributions to the project.